Distance-coupling as an Approach to Position and Formation Control: Distance-coupled Position Control

-Figure \ref{fig:single_homing} shows the response of the system with $p=3$ anchors and for varying degrees of noise, $\e$.
-The first case shows the ideal measurement scenario.
-That is, $\e=0$ with no error in the positions of the anchors.
-We place $\xeq$ at the origin for simplicity.
-In this case, it is clear that there is no deviation between the true position and the anchor frame approximation.
+Figure \ref{fig:single_homing} shows the response of the system with $p=3$ anchors and varying $\e$.
+In all tests we place $\xeq$ at the origin.
+The first case shows the ideal measurement scenario, $\e = 0$.
+It is clear that there is no deviation between the true position and the anchor frame approximation.
 Likewise, the Lyapunov function converges ($V(x) \rightarrow 0$) as predicted from Proposition \ref{prop:global_anchor_stability}.

-With an incorporation of a relatively large degree of measurement error ($\e=5$ and $\e=10$) we observe considerable differences between the approximation of the position from the distance-coupled function and the true position of the agent.
-Nonetheless, the agent is still capable of converging to a region around the equilibrium from any point.
+With a relatively large degree of measurement error ($\e=1$ and $\e=2.5$) we observe considerable differences between the anchor frame approximation and the true position.
+That said, the agent still converges to a region around the equilibrium from any point.

-Next, we validate the claims made in Section \ref{sect:stability_under_transformations_of_the_anchor_set} for transformations of the anchors without updating \eqref{eq:policy_components}.
-We first define the rotation $R : \theta=\tfrac{\pi}{4}$ and show that the agents converge with a policy defined by $R^\T C$.
-In the translation case, we sample various $r$ as uniform translations of the anchor set.
-Both sets of results are shown in Figure \ref{fig:single_offset_spin}.
+Next, we validate the claims made in Section \ref{sect:stability_under_transformations_of_the_anchor_set} for transformations of the anchors without updating the policy components \eqref{eq:policy_components}.
+We first define the rotation $R$ with $\theta = \tfrac{\pi}{4}$, and show that the agents converge with a policy defined by $R^\T C$.
+We then demonstrate the effects of various translations $r$ over the anchor set and show that $x \rightarrow \xeq + r$ as the simulation progresses.
+Both cases are shown in Figure \ref{fig:single_offset_spin}.
+To demonstrate the instability defined in Proposition \ref{prop:region_of_attraction_homing} we rotate the anchors by $\theta = \tfrac{3 \pi}{4}$ which does not fall in the range defined in \eqref{eq:region_of_attraction_homing} with $k = 0$ (Figure \ref{fig:single_break}).

-To demonstrate the region of attraction with respect to the rotation, $R$, of the anchors we can look at the behavior of the system for various angles $\theta$.
-Figure \ref{fig:single_rotation} shows the divergence rate for an agent with initial conditions

-where $\e = 0.001$ is intentionally selected to be very small.
-We then show the results for $100$ uniformly spaced $\theta \in [-2\pi, 2\pi]$ which were simulated until the candidate function converged ($V(x) \rightarrow 0$) or diverged ($V(x) \rightarrow \infty$).
-Each value in Figure \ref{fig:single_rotation} is the result of $100$ initial conditions.
-The system clearly stabilizes for all $\theta$ defined by the bounds in \eqref{eq:region_of_attraction_homing}, and diverges otherwise.
-For a more explicit example, Figure \ref{fig:single_break} shows a series of agents initialized with $\omega_{\e=2.5}$ and $R:\theta=\tfrac{3\pi}{4}$ diverging from the origin as expected from \eqref{eq:region_of_attraction_homing}.